victoriadanyelcortes-zz/Group-Project-CS313/README.md

 When it came to implementing the iterative and recursive binary search for the arrays, I decided to take an "if it ain't broke don't fix it" approach.
 So, I used the given code from class and changed it to better fit my usage.

-When it cameto the linked-type binary search I decided to implement binary search on a linked list.
+When it came to the linked-type binary search I decided to implement binary search on a linked list.
 I do not think this is the most efficient implementation of linked-type binary search, but I will include what I think would be a better structure to implement in my conclusion section.
 I used my own linked list ADT, which I implemented for question 7, and to that added a function to find the middle node using a dual pointer method.
 In the function to find the middle node, there is an ahead and behind pointer, and the behind